-- Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse that have an effect on the financial statements that is less than material but more than inconsequential.
-In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)5., Rules of the Auditor General provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on financial statements, considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) control deficiencies that are not significant deficiencies.
+- Section 10.554(1)(i)5., Rules of the Auditor General provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements, considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) control deficiencies that are not significant deficiencies.
 In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)6., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the special purpose financial statements.
-The Property Appraiser was established by the Constitution of the State of Florida, Article VIII, Section 1(d).
-There were no component units related to the Property Appraiser.
+The Supervisor of Elections was established by the Constitution of the State of Florida, Article VIII, Section 1(d).
+There were no component units related to the Supervisor of Elections.

 Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
-Auditing standards generally accepted in the United States of America requires us to indicate that this letter is intended solely for the information and use of the Property Appraiser and management, and the Florida Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.
+Auditing standards generally accepted in the United States of America requires us to indicate that this letter is intended solely for the information and use of the Supervisor of Elections and management, and the Florida Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.